acoular/acoular/README.md

     conda install -c acoular acoular

-This will install Acoular in your Anaconda Python enviroment and make the Acoular library available from Python.
+This will install Acoular in your Anaconda Python environment and make the Acoular library available from Python.
 In addition, this will install all dependencies (those other packages mentioned above) if they are not already present on your system.

 A second option is to install Acoular via [pip](https://pip.pypa.io/en/stable/).
 It is recommended to use a dedicated [virtual environment](https://virtualenv.pypa.io/en/latest/) and then run

     pip install acoular

-For more detailed install instructions see the [documentation](https://acoular.org/install/index.html).
+For more detailed installation instructions, see the [documentation](https://acoular.org/install/index.html).

 # Documentation and help
 Documentation is available [here](https://acoular.org) with a